 «Dark Night: What All Meditators Need to Know»

 Excellent talk/discussion on the topic of “dark nights”.
 Very nice to know how to handle, especially if you are a yoga/meditation practitioner or just prone to experience them, and how to get out of it.
-(Trigger warning: anxiety, depression, negative mind states).

 I think it’s great when spiritual teachers talk openly about these matters.
 Many meditators get into spiritual practice because they want answers to their discontentment with life, to get happy.
 And often with practice we will hit spots in our minds that makes waves into daily life, for example if you have anxiety, it can momentarily get amplified when it is uncovered with practice.
 So it’s good to know that the goal is not to bypass all our problems, but to face them and to “cut through” them so that our natural state gets revealed.
-Over and over until all karmas are erased ❤
+Over and over until all karmas are erased.

 Acrylic painting, Arctic, Art, Culture, Dharma, DIY, Dzogchen, Indigenous, Meditation, Photography, Quotes, Vajrayana, Yoga